 Serving Suggestions

-If you’re serving this mustard pork loin roast for a special holiday meal, try dressing it up with some sides like garlic and mushroom stuffing and shaved brussels sprouts salad.
-And mashed potatoes are always a win, for either a fancy or casual meal!
+When serving this mustard pork loin roast for a special holiday meal, I like to include steaming bowls of my mom’s easy oyster stew.
+It’s a lightly creamy soup that’s a beautiful contrast to the meaty roast.
+Also dress up this meal with sides like garlic and mushroom stuffing and shaved brussels sprouts salad.
+Mashed potatoes are always a win.

 Can I Make This In Advance?